BasilAlhubayshi/new-end-effector-for-the-robot-arm/README.md

 # new-end-effector-for-the-robot-arm
-in this 3d design i imbroved the end effector by redesigning the end and making it sharp to hit the ballon
+in this 3d design i improved the end effector by redesigning the end and making it sharp to hit the ballon